irwynliong/tp/docs/UserGuide.md

 <div style="border: 1px solid #28a745; background-color: #d4edda; padding: 10px; border-radius: 5px;">
 <span style="font-size: 20px; color: #007bff;">&#x1F4A1;</span> <strong>Tip:</strong>
-POLICY_NUMBER can contain non-alphanumeric characters. <strong> Max: 16 characters</strong>
+POLICY_NUMBER can contain non-alphanumeric characters.
 </div>

 <br/>

 *  `PREMIUM_TERM` is the premium term of the policy.
-The premium term of the policy can only be one of the following options:
+The premium term of the policy can only be one of the following options (case insensitive):

 	**["Single", "Monthly", "Quarterly", "Semi-annually", "Annually"]**